Immigration

 • be prepared for 90-minute visit, although usually it does not take that long

-• typical vaccination requirements for adults include TdaP and influenza (“flu”) vaccine, and possibly hepatitis A & B, meningococcal, etc. Other required vaccines, which are usually already given in childhood, include: MMR, varicella, etc. For children, vaccination requirements are more complex.
+• typical vaccination requirements for adults include TdaP and influenza (“flu”) vaccine, and possibly hepatitis A & B, meningococcal, etc. Other required vaccines, which are usually already given in childhood, include: MMR, varicella, etc.

 • note that what matters is not whether you have actually had the vaccines, but whether you have records to prove this.
 If records are not available, we may be able to do blood tests to check for some of the vaccinations, but other vaccines may need to be re-administered (medically this is usually not a problem to repeat vaccines).